tjdolan121/4502Proj/forge/Part1/slide_content.md

 [ ] Finalize Datasets and questions so this can be completed.

 [slide1]
-○ Data cleaning:
+Data cleaning:
  - handling of Null Values

 [slide2]
-○ Data preprocessing:
+Data preprocessing:
  - converting nominal attributes, in particular 'primary type', 'description', and 'location description' into numeric codes.
  - converting arrest and domestic attributes into boolean values
  - grouping data by date hierarchy for matching financial data?

 [slide3]
-○ Data integration:
+Data integration:
  - create new boolean attribute identifying crime as violent or non-violent by joining crime transactions 'primary type' (or FBI code?) to data in
  - integrate economic data using ???

-○ etc.